IgoVeyner/central_park_zoo/README.md

 Users are able to signup / login.
 Browse through the exhibits, species and animals.
 They can make a donation to help the conservation of a species.

+## Usage
+To use this app, just clone, run 'rails db:migrate', run 'rails db:seed' and then start the server with 'rails s'.
+Everything should be set up!

 This README would normally document whatever steps are necessary to get the application up and running.